Current ALL-SIS Bylaws*

 Article III: ANTIDISCRIMINATION

 Membership in the Academic Law Libraries Special Interest Section, or participation in any activity of ALL-SIS, shall not be denied or abridged to any individual on account of race, color, religion, gender, age, national origin, disability, sexual orientation, or gender identity.
+(New Article III, adopted at the Section's Annual Meeting in San Antonio, Texas, July 13, 2014.)

 Article IV: MEMBERSHIP

 Membership shall be open to any AALL member requesting affiliation with the Academic Law Libraries Section as provided in the AALL bylaws.
 Membership shall be renewable each year.
+(Formerly Article III, renumbered at the Section's Annual Meeting in San Antonio, Texas, July 13, 2014.)

 Article V: OFFICERS